vendia/blog/posts/2023-06-21-data-protection-compliance-with-distributed-ledger-erasure.md

 When erased, plaintext values are permanently and irrevocably removed from the vault but historical data in the ledger itself is never modified.
-Values stored in the vault are immutable but can be removed.
+Values stored in the vault can be removed but never modified.

 Transaction and block hashes are computed based on the tokenized form of the mutation containing cryptographic hashes of the erasable field values - thus the ledger remains immutable even if field are erased, and can be verified using the original tokenized form of the mutation.